Subd. 3. Bureau. "Bureau" means the Minnesota bureau of mediation services.

 (c) a teacher.

 Subd.
-14. Public employee or employee.
+14. Public employee.
 "Public employee" or "employee" means any person appointed or employed by a public employer except:

 (a) elected public officials;